BernhardPosselt/pymple/README.rst

   isinstance(a, A) # True

 This works if the constructor is empty.
 If the constructor is not empty, the container needs a map from parameter value to container value as a static **_inject** attribute on the class.
-This attribute can be set with the **@inject**
+This attribute can be set with the **@inject** decorator:

 .. code:: python